KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 ### As you can see, most of the positive reviews fall within rating number 5 while most of the negative reviews fall within rating number 1.

-## There is definetly a correlation between the high amount of reviews placed within rating number 5 and the amount of reviews placed within the positive sentiment.
+## There is definetly a correlation between the large amount of reviews ranked within rating number 5 and the amount of reviews placed within the positive sentiment.

-### Let’s perform a text analysis of the waze_data dataset to identify common words or themes within each sentiment category.
+### Let’s perform a text analysis of the dataset to identify common words or themes within each sentiment category.
 ---

 ![wc1p](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/0315c577-d2eb-41e5-9777-7122ab3f2551)